Bureau of Fire Protection

 The Bureau of Fire Protection (BFP; Kawanihan ng Pamatay-Sunog) is the government body in the Philippines responsible for firefighting services.
 It is under the jurisdiction of the Department of the Interior and Local Government.

 Functions and duties

 The BFP is responsible for ensuring public safety through the prevention or suppression of all destructive fires on buildings, houses, and other similar structure, forests, and land transportation vehicles and equipment, ships/vessels docked at piers, wharves or anchored at major seaports, petroleum industry installations.
-It is also responsible for the enforcement of the Fire Code of the Philippines (PD 1185) and other related laws, conduct investigations involving fire incidents and causes thereof including the filing of appropriate complaints/cases.
+It is also responsible for the enforcement of the Fire code of the Philippines and other related laws, conduct investigations involving fire incidents and causes thereof including the filing of appropriate complaints/cases.